infinilabs/console/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The PR title is descriptive
 - [ ] The commit messages are [semantic](https://www.conventionalcommits.org/)
 - [ ] Necessary tests are added
+- [ ] Updated the release notes
+- [ ] Necessary documents have been added if this is a new feature
 - [ ] Performance tests checked, no obvious performance degradation
-- [ ] Necessary documents have been added if this is a new feature